Fusion-in-T5: Unifying Document Ranking Signals for Improved Information Retrieval: Implementation Details

+To warm up for the final FiT5, we first train our model \textit{without} the feature, that is, to train with the following template:

+for 400k steps, which results in the FiT5 (w/o feature) model in Table~\ref{tab:ablation}.
+We then train it \textit{with} the ranking feature for 1.5k steps to obtain the final FiT5 model.

-In the training of FiT5 (w/o feature), the learning rate for the document ranking task is $2\times 10^{-5}$, and the total batch size is 16.
+In the training of FiT5 (w/o feature), the learning rate is $2\times 10^{-5}$, and the total batch size is 16.
 Each global attention module applies standard multi-head attention with 12 attention heads.
-We train the model for 400k steps on the MS MARCO training set and take the best-performing checkpoint on our validation set.
-In order to gain a deeper understanding of ranking features (retrieval scores in FiT5) and integrate them into the FiT5 model, we continue the training on FiT5 (w/o feature) using the template with feature-related components like Eq~\ref{eq:template}.
-Before incorporating feature scores, we normalize the coCondenser score to [0,1] using min-max normalization.
-To reduce the impact of extreme values, we set the minimum value at 165 and the maximum at 190 during normalization.
-The scores are then discretized to an integer in [0,100] by retaining two decimal places, input to the model as normal strings.
-In the training of FiT5, the learning rate for the document ranking task is $2\times 10^{-5}$, and the total batch size is 256.
-We train FiT5 on the MS MARCO training set from the checkpoint saved of FiT5 (w/o feature) and use the result of the 1.5k steps as the final result.
+We train the model for 400k steps on the MS MARCO and take the best-performing checkpoint on our held-out set.
+We then continue the training using the template with the feature for 1.5k steps to obtain the full FiT5 model.
+In the second training phase, the learning rate is $2\times 10^{-5}$, and the total batch size is 256 (with gradient accumulation).

-In addition to incorporating feature information as text feature and fusing them with language model, we also employed a linear fusion method, as shown in the table~\ref{tab:ablation} as FiT5 (linear combination).
-We used the linear fusion method in coor-ascent from RankLib\footnote{https://sourceforge.net/p/lemur/code/HEAD/tree/RankLib/} to fuse the ranking scores obtained from the first stage FiT5 (w/o feature) and the feature scores from coCondenser.
-Specifically, we randomly sampled 10k instances from the training data and trained RankLib to obtain the best linear fusion model, which was used as FiT5 (linear combination).
+In addition to incorporating feature information as text feature and fusing them with language model, we also employ a linear fusion method, shown in Table~\ref{tab:ablation} as FiT5 (linear combination).
+We use RankLib\footnote{https://sourceforge.net/p/lemur/code/HEAD/tree/RankLib/} to fuse the ranking score obtained from the first stage FiT5 (w/o feature) and the feature score from coCondenser.
+Specifically, we randomly sample 10k instances from the training data and train RankLib to obtain the linear fusion model, which is used as FiT5 (linear combination).